pchaos/vim-lua-formatter.nvim/README.md

 ## Install

-Use lazy.nvim, add this to "plugin.lua"
+Use `lazy.nvim`, add this to "plugin.lua"

 ```
 {